-The wife observed people going for Umrah frequently
+The wife observed people going to Umrah frequently

 The husband got transferred to Saudi Arabia for work.
 As the transfer was temporary, the wife accompanied him for just having a good time during traveling and so.
-While the stayed near Makkah, the wife would observe that Muslims in white clothes would head towards a destination.
+While they stayed near Makkah, the wife would observe that Muslims in white clothes would head toward a destination.

 It made the wife eager and she inquired about it from her husband.
 He told her that they are pilgrims who pay a visit to the house of their Lord.
 The wife also wanted to see the House of Allah as she was excited that every day tons of Muslims rush for it.